Book clubs in Leicestershire

 Beatrice and Virgil

-by Yann Martel | Buy this book
+by Yann Martel | Learn more and buy

 A strange but powerful exploration of how we try to understand trauma and suffering through art and storytelling.
 It’s symbolic, unsettling at times, and raises questions about how history and cruelty can be represented without losing their meaning.